stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 This makes the render pass and subpass slightly inter-dependant but effectively hides the indices whilst allowing both classes to be tested in isolation.

-In the render pass builder the overall set of attachments is aggregated from the sub-passes:
+In the render pass builder the overall set of attachments is first aggregated from the sub-passes:

 ```java
 public RenderPass build(DeviceContext dev) {